 In the past, clients and consumers were wary of businesses operating from their homes.
-Knowing this, many home business owners sought ways, many of which were expensive, to hide the fact they worked home.
+Knowing this, many home business owners sought ways, many of which were expensive, to hide the fact they worked at home.
 They'd obtain a box at a local mail store and hire an answering service.

-Today, home based businesses are normal and only a few clients or consumers question it.
-Further, the options to create a professional identity, have become more affordable.
+Today, home-based businesses are normal and only a few clients or consumers question it.
+Further, the options to create a professional identity have become more affordable.

 Setting Up Your Business Address and Phone